open-edge-insights/eii-core/README.md

 The sample temperature sensor can be simulated using the [tools/mqtt-temp-sensor](tools/mqtt-temp-sensor) application.

-For sample docker-compose file for TimeSeries analytics , refer to [docker_setup/samples/docker-compose-time-series-analytics.yml](docker_setup/samples/docker-compose-time-series-analytics.yml).
+For sample docker-compose file for TimeSeries analytics, refer to [docker_setup/samples/docker-compose-timeseries-usecase.yml](docker_setup/samples/docker-compose-timeseries-usecase.yml).

 # DiscoveryCreek